Volkswagen Jetta TDI Cup

 The Volkswagen Jetta TDI Cup was a single-make racing series sanctioned by the Sports Car Club of America.
 The series was started in 2008 and was a sports car series that ran only in North America, the series quietly folded in 2011.

 Rules & prizes

-The series was open to only drivers between the ages of 16 and 26 who held a passport from the United States, Canada, or Mexico.
+The series was open to only drivers between the ages of 16 and 26 who were citizens of the United States, Canada, and/or Mexico.
 The entry fee for drivers is $45,000.
 In addition to more than $50,000 in prize money at stake during the season, the series champion received Volkswagen factory career advancement support with a value up to $100,000.